 There are many different types of external radiotherapy.
-The type you have depends on your type of cancer and its position in the body.
+The treatment you have depends on your cancer and its position in the body.

 For information about radiotherapy to the whole body as part of a stem cell transplant, go to our page about total body irradiation (TBI).

 Conformal radiotherapy shapes the radiation beams to closely fit the area of the cancer.
 It is also called 3D conformal radiotherapy or 3DCRT.
 It is a very common type of radiotherapy.